matthewfesta/matthewfesta/README.md

 # 💫About Me :

-I am teacher pivoting to software development.
+I am an educator pivoting to software development.

-🔭 I’m currently working on ... various personal projects, studying using different resources and techniques.
+🔭 I’m currently working on ... challenging myself by getting my MS in Computer Science with a concentration in Software Engineering.

 🌱 I’m currently learning ...
-Java, OOP principles, algorithms and data structures.
+Languages: Python and Java.
+Also, bettering my understanding of algorithms and data structures.

 👯 I’m looking to collaborate on ... open source projects, intersections of education and technology, edTech, etc.